XMB-Manager-Plus/xmb-manager-plus-builder-toolkit/README.markdown

 Build Theme: Detects available themes and let you select the one you want build a package

-Edit Features: Will open base\XMBMANPLS\USRDIR\FEATURES directory to allow editing XMBM+ features in the main base source
+Edit Features: Will open bin\base-source\XMBMANPLS\USRDIR\FEATURES directory to allow editing XMBM+ features in the main base source

-Edit Languages: Will open base\languages directory to allow editing XMBM+ languages in the main base source
+Edit Languages: Will open bin\base-source\languages directory to allow editing XMBM+ languages in the main base source

-Edit Themes: Will open base\XMBMANPLS\USRDIR\IMAGES directory to allow editing content in the main base source
+Edit Themes: Will open bin\base-source\XMBMANPLS\USRDIR\IMAGES directory to allow editing content in the main base source

 Build Source: Will build the packages sources in order to build XMBM+ packages